leahkemp/documentation/installation_scout.md

 ## Install scout

 Their [website](http://www.clinicalgenomics.se/scout/install/) describes the overall installation process.
 The easiest way I found to install scout was to create a conda environment in which to install scout and it's dependant software is installed.
-This saves you from *some* python dependancy issues.
+This saves you from *some* python dependency issues.

 ### Create a conda environment with python3.7